-Traditionally the only way to remove a tumor was through surgery.
-However, technological advancements in the last few decades have provided a whole host of new approaches, one of those exciting tools is cryoablation.
+Traditionally the only way to remove a tumor was through surgery, an invasive procedure for the patient.
+However, technological advancements in the last few decades have provided a whole host of new approaches, and one of those exciting tools is cryoablation.

 Cryoablation provides a safe, effective, and minimally-invasive approach to destroy tumors of the breast, lung, kidney, bone, liver and is one method for providing palliative care.